-• The first 5-year R&D plan was prepared.
+• The first 5-year R&D plan came into effect.
 With a sole focus on the commercial sector, it identified four areas for its R&D investment: natural fish resources, aquaculture, harvesting and marketing.

 [A table showing the evolution of the R&D program structure is at Appendix A: Evolution of the FRDC's programs in successive R&D plans.]